Best Podcast Episodes About Nvidia

 Ridealong summary

-James Wally, co-founder of Supermicro, faces 30 years in prison for smuggling $2.5 billion worth of NVIDIA servers to China.
-He used fake servers and a hairdryer to evade U.S. export laws, risking his half a billion dollar fortune.
-This shocking case highlights the lengths some will go to in the competitive world of AI technology.
+A billionaire co-founder of Supermicro faces 30 years in prison for attempting to smuggle $2.5 billion worth of NVIDIA servers to China.
+He was caught using fake documents and even a hairdryer to swap serial numbers on dummy servers to evade U.S. export laws.
+This shocking case highlights the lengths individuals will go to for profit, risking everything in the process.

 Ridealong summary